 An agency may seek a re-review of the initial evaluation within the time frame identified by the CET by explaining, in writing, why they believe the evaluation is incorrect.

-The CET shall acknowledge the request for re-review within 10 calendar days from receipt of such request by notifying the agency of the scheduled re-review date and specify that a CET decision shall be made within 15 days from the re-review date.
+The CET shall acknowledge the request for re-review within 10 calendar days from receipt of such request by notifying the agency of the scheduled re-review date and specify that a CET decision shall be made within 15 calendar days from the re-review date.

 Salary ranges for CET evaluated classifications and positions shall be determined by the Hay evaluated score unless an exception to this evaluation has been granted (see State HR Policy 20.005.15, Exceptions to Hay Evaluated Salary).

-Policy Clarification

-Comparability of the value of work means the value of the work measured by the needs of the employer and the knowledge, composite skill, effort, responsibility, and working conditions required to perform the duties within a classification of work.

-(b) The CET is composed of employees who have experience in job evaluation, state occupations, and have a statewide perspective on the comparability of the value of work performed within the Executive Branch.